sarzorwyn/tp/docs/DeveloperGuide.md

 and user notification.

 The rest of Control-Your-Crowd (CYC) consist of four components.
-* `UI`: The UI of the application, acting as middleware between users and CYC.
+* `UI`: The user interface of the application, and the entry point from the user.

 * `Logic`: The command executor for CYC.